CoBrALab/antsRegistration-MAGeT/README.md

 inputs.
 It may benefit from an ROI mask defining the boundary of the slab in order to prevent non-linear registrations from wasting cycles and avoiding possible sharp-edge effects on the smooth registration fields.

+### Pathological populations

+Subject populations with significant pathology or structural abnormalities pose particular problems in nonlinear registrations as structural correspondence is no longer guaranteed.
+In these cases, there are a few suggested methods to improve results.
+First, choose as templates subjects that have a "reasonable" level of pathology, rather than extreme examples.
+These templates can help to "bridge the gap" between atlases and subjects where large deformations are needed.

+Secondly, one can attempt to find the "best" templates via application of the ``multiatlas`` mode.
+These may in fact correspond with the same subjects as suggested above.

+Finally, special populations have been segmented with MAGeTbrain by (semi)manual segmentation of some subjects and their use as atlases.
+This has been particularly successful with neonates.

 ## How to install/configure MAGeTbrain to run elsewhere